egreich/A-semi-mechanistic-model-for-partitioning-evapotranspiration/README.md

 1. models
   - inits
   - DEPART_model.R
-    - A version of the depart model that uses ECOSTRESS WUE to help constrain WUE
-  - DEPART_model_noECO.R
     - this is the main model used in the manuscript, which models WUE autoregressively
   - DEPART_model_split.R
     - the same as DEPART_model.R, but splits the model to account for a large data gap at US-Vcp
-  - DEPART_model_noECO_split.R
-    - the same as DEPART_model_noECO.R, but splits the model to account for a large data gap at US-Vcp

 2. scripts
   - contains R scripts numbered in order from 00-06